ARTIST: Crash City Saints

-RELEASE DATE: TBA
+RELEASE DATE: 11th August 2017

-RECORD COMPANY: Cranes Records / Weird Books
+RECORD COMPANY: Saint Marie Records

 ABOUT THE AUTHOR:

 Cam Phillips is a writer and above all, a music lover, who seeks to gain experience through writing and listening.
 He is also an avid film viewer and art and literature junkie who enjoys creative writing.
-His most recent published work was featured on the Australian heavy music blog, I Probably Hate Your Band.
+His most recent published work was featured on Baeble Music and Culture (USA), Sounds and Colours Magazine (Latin America, London), Easterndaze (Latvia) and the Australian based heavy music blog, I Probably Hate Your Band.

 by Primal Music